jusgra/clock-app/README.md

   <h1>Analog Clock 🕑 <a href="https://jusgra.github.io/clock-app/">website</a></1>
 </div>

 ## Got a simple working Analog Clock idea from the internet that displays real time.
-Since I need practice, I thought why not make it myself?
+Since I need practice, I thought why not make it myself.
 Also added some other functionalities 🛠️

 ### June 12th update⬆️
 - Initial working clock commit with no CSS